oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-vault-setup.md

   1. If you are not already there open the OCI cloud shell and go to the scripts directory, type

-  - `cd $HOME/helidon-kubernetes/setup/common`
+  - `cd $HOME/helidon-kubernetes/setup/common/vault`

-  2. Run the script, in the OCI Cloud Shell type
+  2. Run the script to create the vault, in the OCI Cloud Shell type

   - `bash vault-setup.sh`